Sakarto/Unstopify/README.md

 ## Disclaimer
 This project does not modify Spotify, inject code, or block content.
 It only monitors playback state and restarts the application when unexpected content is detected.
 Additionally, if Unstopify is running, Spotify will automatically resume and relaunch if paused or closed.
+Quit Unstopify first to fully pause or close Spotify.